nimasaj/uBOPa/README.md

 # uBO_Filterlist
 Filterlist to block ads.
-Compatible with most ad blockers, but specifically written for uBlock Origin.
-This filter list is written to cover mostl sites which are used in Iran (either Iranian or non-Iranian), and/or other general websites, which are not covered by other filter lists.
-I try to keep it updated and efficient at the same time by removing either obsolete rules or the rules that are covered already by other major lists.
+It's specifically written for uBlock Origin, but still compatible with most ad blockers though some rules could only be detected by uBO.
+This filter list is written to cover websites which are mostly used in Iran, or other Farsi speaking countries, either Iranian or non-Iranian, that are not covered by other major filter lists.
+I try to keep it updated and efficient by removing obsolete rules and/or rules which are already added to other major lists.

 ## Note
-As a precaution, it is advisable to **disable** your Adblocker when you take **important steps** on trusted sites (banks, customer spaces, online shops...).
+As a precaution, it is advisable to **disable** your Adblocker when you take **important steps** on trusted sites (bank portals, customer spaces, online shops, etc).

+## Support
+In case of any unblocked advertisement, or false blocking, please open a new issue and explain problem.

+## Liability
+By using this filter list, one agrees that all responsibilities is solely on user.
+Developers is just developing this filterlist as it is to improve his experience of web browsing.

 ## Download
 Get it [**Here**](https://raw.githubusercontent.com/nimasaj/uBO_Filterlist/master/BLF.txt).